mr-mayurchaure/Tanda-Website-Clone/README.md

 🚀 Tanda website is a WordPress template, which is probably free.
 So today I designed some part of this website, and it took me 6-7 hours to make it.
 And in the end this is in front of you..!

-📢 Technology Used: HTML, CSS, ReactJS
+📢 Technology Used: HTML, CSS

 📩 Connect with me: